BytewaveMLP/ByteBot/README.md

 $ npm install # Install all dependencies
 $ cp config.example.json config.json # Create a local config
 $ $EDITOR config.json # Add your config options here
-### NOTE: We assume your derpiAPIKey points to an account with the Everything filter set.
-If not, the bot will still work, but replies may be incorrect in terms of the amount of images matching a given query.
-$ node ./src/randibooru.js # Run the bot
+$ node ./src/bytebot.js # Run the bot (you can also use ./start.sh/start.bat)
 ```

 ## Usage

 ### Commands list

-- `rb!random [query]` - Get a random image from Derpibooru, optionally matching the given query.
+- `-bbuserinfo user` - Shows random information about a given user

+- `-bbquote user text` - Creates a small embed that looks like a quote from another user

 (This also includes the list of built-in Discord.js commands, the likes of which I'm too lazy to list.)